 Enemy: it is the ascending relationship of our time.
 Terrorism, a Presidential election, and racial strife are but some of the forces that propel "enemy" as today's hot stock in a turbulent relationship marketplace.
 The list of enemies seems to grow endlessly...Increasingly we are defined by the enemies we hate.
 We express love by how much we hate our common enemy.

 We risk becoming an enemy-mongering culture as our ability to wound overwhelms our ability to heal.
 When our political engagement is primarily animated by our disdain for enemies, civil communities transform into angry tribes driven by endless conflict...

 In fact, research shows that those most educated and informed are the ones most staunchly divided and least susceptible to influence.
 It seems enlightenment has been hijacked for the cause of division.

 Hate always carries this risk: that we become what we disdain in others.
 A person recently posting on Facebook asked everyone who supported Donald Trump to de-friend her adding "we have nothing to talk about."
 In the name of wanting more love and inclusion of other religions such as Islam, this post expressed contempt and exclusion of supporters of Trump.
 Hating haters is still hate.

-Robert Hall suggests three keys to reversing this course:
+There are three keys to reversing this course.

 We need language that outs those who mass-produce hate and enemies.
 Let's invent a word that captures what is going on.
 'Enemiation' (enemy+ation): the process of transforming differences into hate, objects of our differences into enemies, and the wounded into victims by blaming those enemies for all that is wrong.